 - Date and time settings are not saved.
 We found the date and time settings need to be set every time the camera is turned on.
-This added step can be inconvenient and time consuming, especially considering most dash cameras automate this feature.
+This added step can be inconvenient and time-consuming, especially considering most dash cameras automate this feature.

-- G-sensor sensitivity higher than average.
+- G-sensor sensitivity is higher than average.
 Some users have noted the G-sensor to be far too sensitive, triggering Emergency Recording even with small bumps to the car while driving such as going over speed ramps.
 The camera’s sensor perceives an event and falsely initiates Emergency Recording, which can take up valuable and unnecessary space on memory cards.

 - Maximum storage capacity is 32GB.
 The DrivePro 200 accommodates microSD memory cards up to 32GB.
 Larger capacity cards will render the device inoperative.

 - Suction mount not included.
 Transcend’s device does not include a suction cup to mount the camera to windshields.
 We advise users to purchase a suitable mount for the camera for added stability, as the included adhesive securement may not serve as the most robust option and can leave unnecessary marks in vehicles.

 The Transcend DrivePro 200 dash cam delivers impressive, HD-recording during the day and nighttime conditions.
 While it is a low-range dash camera, the video quality is equal to what one would expect from a higher-end model.
 The 160° viewing angle is one of the widest angles offered on the market.
 A few issues the device presents include the sensitivity of the G-sensor, with a small bump or pothole in the road activating Emergency Recording.
 Additionally, having to manually set the date and time settings every time the camera is turned on affects the camera’s rating negatively.